Inga Koerte

-Inga Katharina Koerte is a German neuroradiologist.
-She currently holds a dual affiliation as Professor of Biological Research in Child and Adolescent Psychiatry at Ludwig-Maximilians-University (LMU), Munich, Germany and as Lecturer in Psychiatry at Harvard Medical School (HMS), Boston, USA.
+Inga Katharina Koerte is a German neuroscientist.
+She currently holds a dual affiliation as Professor of Biological Research in Child and Adolescent Psychiatry at Ludwig-Maximilians-University (LMU), Munich, Germany and as lecturer in psychiatry at Harvard Medical School (HMS), Boston, USA.
 Since 2018 she is associate faculty member of the Graduate School of Systemic Neuroscience (GSN) in Munich.
 Her research focusses on the effects of brain trauma on the brain's structure and function, as well as the development of diagnostic markers that can be used for the purpose of both therapeutic, and preventative interventions.

 Life

 Education

 In 2006 Koerte received both her M.D. and her doctorate title (Dr. med.) from the Ludwig-Maximilians-University, Munich.
 Afterwards she pursued post-doctoral fellowships at the Paediatric Neurophysiology at Ludwig-Maximilians-University, Munich as well as the Psychiatry Neuroimaging Laboratory (PNL) of the Harvard Medical School, Boston.
 In 2013 she achieved her habilitation in experimental radiology in Munich under Prof. M. Reiser.